The Blake School (Minneapolis): The Blake School

 In 1907, William M. Blake established the Blake School, a private, preparatory school for boys, in Minneapolis.
 Three years later, Charles C. Bovey, a local businessman, wanted to reform Blake, and put it on the same plane as Eastern preparatory schools.

 With help from William Blake, new Board of Trustees Chairman Charles Bovey asked sixteen other local business leaders to contribute $2,500 each towards the school's first capital drive.
 In 1911, these original guarantors hired Charles B. Newton, a Princeton and Harvard alumnus, to replace William Blake as headmaster.
 Newton envisioned a school "not only for the wealthy, but for the worthy."
 The school incorporated on May 5, 1911, with all but two guarantors serving on the board of trustees.
-In 1912, their pooled resources enabled the construction of a new building in suburban Hopkins, with the site, now known as Blake Campus, being the current home of the middle school and one of the two lower school campuses.
+In 1912, their pooled resources enabled the construction of a new building in suburban Hopkins, with the site, now known as Blake Campus, being the current home of the middle school and lower school.